-California Community Colleges: Form, available in the Admissions and Records Office, should be submitted to the Admissions Office at the community college where you are enrolled or intend to enroll.
-You may be required
+California Community Colleges: A form, available in the Admissions and Records Office, should be submitted to the Admissions Office at the community college where you are enrolled or intend to enroll.
+You may be required to submit additional documentation.
+Call the college Admissions Office if you have questions.